salu133445/Embedded2017/hw2/README.md

 MeowChat is a multifunctional pet monitoring system embedded in a online chat room with the following features.
 * Realtime video monitoring
 * Calling your pets (press *Meow* and your cat will hear your prerecorded voice)
+* Receive calls from your pets as their paws being detected.
 * Temperature and humidity monitoring (update every sec)
 * Chat room (with online user list)
 * Login and registration system